 - Start the slave server(s) again.

-- Replace your existing directories with the new directories.
+- Replace your existing client application directories with the new directories.

 Notification Server (skip if no notification server is deployed)